-- There are currently no imminent threats to human health or the environment due to FUSRAP-related materials on the Guterl Specialty Steel Corporation FUSRAP Site. - The RI confirmed the presence of, and added new information about the nature and extent of thorium and uranium contamination at the Guterl Specialty Steel Corporation FUSRAP Site. - Soil and groundwater contamination was documented above RI screening levels [levels established by the U.S. Nuclear Regulatory Commission or U.S. Environmental Protection Agency (EPA) to assist in defining the nature and extent of contamination] within the Guterl Specialty Steel Corporation FUSRAP Site. - Some degree of FUSRAP-related material was detected above background in the Excised Area including all of the buildings, the soil, and the utility surface water/sediments. - The most heavily contaminated buildings in the Excised Area are Buildings 6 and 8, primary buildings used for receiving, heating, rolling, packaging, and shipping uranium metal. - Shallow bedrock groundwater on the site is impacted by FUSRAP-related materials.

-• Surface water and sediment samples collected from the Erie Canal did not indicate FUSRAP-related impacts.
+- There are currently no imminent threats to human health or the environment due to FUSRAP-related materials on the Guterl Site. - The RI confirmed the presence of, and added new information about the nature and extent of thorium and uranium contamination at the Guterl Site. - Soil and groundwater contamination was documented above RI screening levels [levels established by the U.S. Nuclear Regulatory Commission or U.S. Environmental Protection Agency (EPA) to assist in defining the nature and extent of contamination] within the Guterl Site boundary. - Some degree of FUSRAP-related material was detected above background in the Excised Area including all of the buildings, the soil, and the utility surface water/sediments.
+The most heavily contaminated buildings in the Excised Area are Buildings 6 and 8, primary buildings used for receiving, heating, rolling, packaging, and shipping uranium metal. - Shallow bedrock groundwater on the Guterl Site is impacted by FUSRAP-related materials. - Surface water and sediment samples collected from the Erie Canal did not indicate FUSRAP-related impacts.